Visit the big top at Copper Mountain Resort’s Cider Circus

 "You're never too old or too jaded for the circus. … Our magician and ringmaster is a comedy performer who never fails to charm the audience, whether they're in their teens, or 20s or older.
 I think that live performance is something unique, especially in today's world of computers and video games and whatnot.
 There's something really special about a live performance that brings people together."

-The circus has performed in Copper before, most recently at Copper Crush last weekend, but this is their first time appearing at the cider festival.
+The circus has performed in Copper before, most recently at Copper Crush, but this is their first time appearing at the cider festival.

 "We're really, really excited to be coming out to it.
-I'm thrilled that we were invited."
+I'm thrilled that we were invited," Dempsey said.

 - Home cooking: Zucchini, tomatoes and summer squash, oh my! (column)